mamonu/boldbestpractice/docs/1_adhocscripts.md

-## Messy unorganised code
+# 1 Ad Hoc work

+## Starting point

 Everyone starts somewhere.
-This is usually every project in the beginning.
-Trying something out with perhaps hardcoded minimal inputs and outputs.
+Usually every project in the beginning starts by someone trying something out a possible solution to a business problem with perhaps hardcoded minimal inputs and outputs.
+However at this point code may not be well named or organised.

-Also at this point code may not be well named or organised:
+Probably at this point this is not work that will be ready for sharing more widely.

-!!! example "badly named files"
-    examples of badly named filenames that do not explain what the code contained in the file is doing:
-    ```
-    Project1.r
-    lastworkingcodeFINALFINAL.R
-    ITWORKKKSSSS.py
-    ```

-Certainly this is not work that will be ready for sharing!
-Hopwfully by following the next steps in the BOLD Best Practices Manifesto an analyst will have some ideas on many factors that can be improved and all together create a project that is easy to collaborate with that is also reusable and reproducible.

 ## Can we do better?

-There are some ways that even in this stage work can be useful.
+There are some ways that even in this initial stage work can be useful as a stepping stone to next steps.

 An analyst can work in an exploratory mode, investigating processes and building familiarity with the problem domain.
 Usually work in this step is comprised of single file/ page programs that are in one file also known as `scripts`